kkots/ggxrd_hitbox_overlay_2211/README.md

   2) Fixed Jack-O 5H not displaying special cancels in the framebar or the Cancels panel.
   3) Added a new display to the framebar tooltips: they now show the dust combo gatling cancel timer.
 While this timer is above zero, if any normal attack connects, all the non-followup non-super non-IK moves get added as gatlings.
   4) Fixed an problem when delay cancels would not be displayed correctly for some moves if there're more than 30 cancels available from a move.
+  5) Added Double Jumps and Airdashes count display to the 'Speed/Hitstun Proration/...' panel.